 Collection of personal information

 Crown collects (either directly or via its related bodies corporate) your personal information so that we can perform our functions or activities and offer or inform you about our services to you.
-Crown’s functions, activities and services are many and varied and include the Crown Sydney Hotel Resort, which includes the Crown Residences at One Barangaroo, a Restricted Gaming Facility, hotels, restaurants and bars, entertainment, retail, marketing, competitions, financial transactions, complaint handling, and security and surveillance.
+Crown’s functions, activities and services are many and varied and include the Crown Sydney Resort, which includes the Crown Residences at One Barangaroo, a Restricted Gaming Facility, hotels, restaurants and bars, entertainment, retail, marketing, competitions, financial transactions, complaint handling, health and safety and security and surveillance.

 Collecting sensitive personal information